matterandvoid-space/subscriptions/README.md

 - All arguments are forced to be named, aiding readability
-- You can easily flow data through the system, like you might want to do when creating subscription utilities used across components in your application, like having components that can be parameterized with subscriptions as well as parameterizing the arguments to those subscriptions.
+- You can easily flow data through the system, like you might want to do when creating subscription utilities used across components in your application, having components that can be parameterized with subscriptions as well as parameterizing the arguments to those subscriptions.
 - This in turn encourages the use of fully qualified keywords
 - Which in turn makes using malli or schema or spec to validate the arguments much simpler (e.g. having a registry of keyword to schema/spec).

-This format of a 2-tuple with a tag as the first element and data as the second shows up in lots of places, here is a great talk about modeling information this way by Jeanine Adkisson from the 2014 Conj:
+This format of a 2-tuple with a tag as the first element and data as the second shows up in lots of places (hiccup markup with no children, MapEntry), here is a great talk about modeling information this way by Jeanine Adkisson from the 2014 Conj:

 [Jeanine Adkisson - Variants are Not Unions](https://www.youtube.com/watch?v=ZQkIWWTygio)